 Marital And Prenuptial Agreements

-Guiding Clients Through Marital & Prenuptial Agreement Process in Virginia
+Professional Guidance in Marital & Prenuptial Agreements in Virginia

-It is important to have an experienced and thorough family law attorney draft or review marital and prenuptial agreements.
-In fact, there are several strong, practical reasons for doing so — not the least of which is protecting you from the considerable expense and emotional toll that a litigated divorce can impose.
+It is important to have a knowledgeable and thorough family law attorney draft or review marital and prenuptial agreements.
+There are several strong, practical reasons for doing so — not the least of which is protecting you from the considerable expense and emotional toll that a litigated divorce can impose.

 What is a Prenuptial Agreement?

-Prenuptial agreements are often thought of only as a tool that wealthy spouses use to protect their assets in the event that they get a divorce.
-In truth, you do not have to be wealthy to have assets that you want to protect, or to want to address the issue of spousal support.
+Prenuptial agreements are often thought of as a tool that wealthy spouses use to protect their assets if they get a divorce.
+In truth, you don’t have to be wealthy to have assets that you want to protect or to want to address the issue of spousal support.

 What Does a Prenuptial Agreement Cover?